SteveHawk/APE/README.md

 python -u ape/train.py --config configs/model.py
 ```

+> Note that config files should *always* be placed within the `configs` folder due to import mechanisms of python.

 You can also resume a training process using a model checkpoint.
 Set `resume = True` and set the checkpoint path in the config, and it will be resumed from the checkpoint.

 ### Evaluation